Based on the novel by Victor Hugo, Les Misérables at the Queen’s Theatre is the world’s longest running musical.

 The original production will run until 13 July before the Queen’s Theatre closes for refurbishment.
 The All-Star Staged Concert will run at the Gielgud Theatre 10 August – 30 November.
 The Queen’s Theatre will reopen on 18 December with the acclaimed new production.

 Les Miserables is not available to book, please sign up to our newsletter for updates and offers on forthcoming and available shows.

-Recommended for children aged 7 or over; children under 5 will not be admitted.
-Parental guidance advised.
-Seats on the side of the Upper Circle are classed as side view restricted.
+Seats on the side of the Grand Circle are classed as side view restricted.
 Seats from Row R back in the Stalls and Row H back in the Dress Circle may be restricted view due to the overhang and may not have a view of the top of the stage.

 Find out more about the venue for your show: Directions, Transport options and facilities.